COVID-19 – Workplaces

 Last Reviewed/Updated: September 9, 2022

 If you think you may have COVID-19 or were exposed to the virus, follow these steps to take care of yourself and protect others.

 The Local COVID-19 Risk Index is updated by 4:00 p.m. every Wednesday and will provide you with some guidance based on local COVID-19 data.

 - COVID-19 and the Occupational Health and Safety Act

 - COVID-19 – Vaccine Information for Employers (Including a workplace vaccine policy toolkit)

-- Guide to Developing your COVID-19 Workplace Safety Plan: (Required for every workplace, organization, and agency)
+- Guide to Developing your COVID-19 Workplace Safety Plan: (Recommended for every workplace, organization, and agency)

 - Face Coverings and Face Masks

 - Meal and Break Periods at Work During COVID-19